The way into the heart of our museum

 Our collection currently comprises some 1600 items related to Newtown’s textile industry and the wider history of the town in the nineteenth and early twentieth centuries.

 We also have a particularly significant and growing collection of items related to Pryce Jones’s Royal Welsh Warehouse and the establishment of one of the World’s first mail order companies.
 Other significant collections include a small number of items related to the opening of the Newtown to Llanidloes Railway in 1859 and an archive of c.
-1300 papers of the business of Amelia Ray, a significant female entrepreneur of nineteenth century Newtown who ran a drapers shop.
+1500 papers of the business of Amelia Ray, a significant female entrepreneur of nineteenth century Newtown who ran a drapers shop, competing with Pryce Jones.

 We also hold the largest museum collection of photographs by John Owen, Newtown’s first professional photographer.